Smoking and grilling are two of my favorite ways to cook food; they both produce flavorful cooks, yet each has its highlights.

 It is separated into two different sections with a total of 557-square inch cooking area.
 The charcoal side of the smoker has 262 square inches, while the gas side is 295 square inches.

 We like that each chamber has a thermometer for easy monitoring, and the gas side has three tube burners with an easy-to-control temperature gauge.
-This gas smoker combo also has shelves on each side and one under-shelf for holding the extra charcoal and the propane tank.
+This gas smoker grill combo also has shelves on each side and one under-shelf for holding the extra charcoal and the propane tank.

 - Stainless steel temperature control panel

-- 557 square inch cooking area
+- 557 square inch cooking space

 - Adjustable charcoal pan